DSLsofMath/DSLsofMath/L/SolvedExercises.md

 Solutions of old exam question are in ../Exam/

-Other solutions are in NN/ExerciseSolutions/
+Other solutions are in NN/ExerciseSolutions/ (for example file:01/ExerciseSolutions/, file:02/ExerciseSolutions/ )

 | Number | Solved | Bonus| Rec.    | Comment
 | ------ | ------ | ---- | ------- | -----------